wangpeng2-mechmind/mecheye_visionpro_samples/area_scan_3d_camera/README.md

 ### Obtain Intensity and Range Images

-Now you can run the sample to obtain intensity and range images.
+Now you can run the sample to obtain 2D image and depth map.

 1. Click the **Run Job Once** ![button](https://docs.mech-mind.net/download/github/vp/run-job-once.png) in the upper left to run the job.

-2. Check the obtained images: In the left panel, double-click on the corresponding tool to check the color or range image.
+2. Check the obtained images: In the left panel, double-click on the corresponding tool to check the 2D image or depth map.

-   * Intensity image: Double-click **CogAffineTransformTool1**.
+   * 2D image: Double-click **CogAffineTransformTool1**.
-   * Range image: Double-click **Cog3DVisionDataReRenderTool1**.
+   * Depth map: Double-click **Cog3DVisionDataReRenderTool1**.

 3. If the obtained images do not meet your requirements, refer to the next section for instructions on adjusting the parameters of the camera.